Osedea/angular-osd-form/README.md

 ### Installation

-This package can be install using bower:
+This package can be installed using bower:
 ```sh
 $ bower install angular-osd-form
 ```